 Secured Visa by Merrick Bank

 The Merrick Bank Secured Visa can be applied for by anyone by filling out an application that is available online.
-Current terms include a 17.70 percent interest rate, calculated at PRIME + 14.20 percentage points, and a $36 annual fee that turns into a $3 per month annual fee after the first year.
+Current terms include a 22.70 percent interest rate, calculated at PRIME + 14.20 percentage points, and a $36 annual fee that turns into a $3 per month annual fee after the first year.
 In other words, when you apply for the card, you’ll pay a $36 fee all at once, then no fee for the next 12 months.
 Then, in month 13, you’ll start paying $3 per month as the “annual fee.”
+Cash advances are a major fee.
+It’s 4 percent for each cash advance with a minimum of $10 (then you pay interest on that cash at a higher rate — Prime + 19.20 — until you pay it back!), so get your cash elsewhere.

 You can apply for a credit line between $200 and $3,000.
 As is typical for a secured credit card, the amount of your deposit determines your credit line.
-So, if you deposit $500 with them, you’ll get a $500 credit line.
+Merrick pitches this as choose your own credit line.
+Still, this is a great tool for someone with terrible credit, but with some liquid savings available.
+If you deposit $500 with them, you’ll get a $500 credit line.
+If you deposit $3,000, you get a $3,000 credit line.
+After that, you should probably look into keeping your cash in high-yield savings account or something instead of getting more credit unless you have a specific reason for it.

-Obviously, if you have decent credit, this is not the card for you, but if you have poor credit, no credit, or don’t have the right kind of income to qualify for another card, this one can be a way to rebuild your credit.
+Obviously, however, if you have decent credit, this is not the card for you, but if you have poor credit, no credit, or don’t have the right kind of income to qualify for another card, this one can be a way to build up your credit.

 Merrick Bank Visa Classic or MasterCard

 If you can’t pay that $147 off immediately, do not sign up for the card.
-It isn’t worth paying 17% interest.
+It isn’t worth paying the high interest rate charge.

 The interesting thing about many Merrick Bank credit card offers received in the mail is that they offer an automatic increase in the credit line after a certain period of time.
 So, for example, the card starts as an $800 credit limit card, then after making seven payments on time, the limit automatically increases to $1,300.
 Again, this is a great way to help rebuild credit after a bankruptcy, or other financial difficulties.

-Remember that your total available credit is part of your credit score, as is your total credit utilization percentage.
+While making on-time payments is the most important part of your credit score, factors like credit utilization, and total available credit are important too.
+A higher UNUSED limit will improve your credit score for free.
 In other words, if you really can use and pay off this card every month, it can help raise your credit score.
-However, if you end up carrying a balance on this card, it probably isn’t going to help your credit score very much.
+However, if you end up carrying a balance on this card, it probably isn’t going to help your credit score very much, and if you make late payments, it will harm your score a lot.

 Free Credit Score from Merrick Bank

 Many of the Merrick Bank credit cards come with a free credit score offer.
-Unlike many credit card company free credit scores, this is a real FICO score, and according to the company, the actual, real credit score the company uses when evaluating your account.
-In other words, this is a similar FICO score to what other credit card companies might use.
+Unlike many credit card company free credit scores, this is a real FICO score, and according to the company, the actual, true credit score the company uses when evaluating your account.
+Other non-FICO scores are often referred to as FAKO, as in fake credit scores.
+In other words, this Merrick Bank credit score report is a similar FICO score to what other credit card companies might use to decide if you qualify for their lower interest rate, or better rewards credit card offers.

-The free credit score is available by logging into your account online.
+Once you get approved for any of the Merrick credit cards reviewed here, you get access to your free credit score called MY goScore by the company.
+The free credit score is easily available by logging into your account online.
+Once approved you will need to create an account for your Merrick Bank login.
 The score is updated monthly.
-You don’t update it, or choose to update it.
-Rather, the company updates it on its schedule and informs you when there is a new score to look at.
+You don’t update it manually, or choose to update it.
+Rather, the company updates it on its schedule and informs you when there is a new score to look at, either by email or with your electronic statement.

 Merrick Bank Credit Card Recommendation